Diamond tester trouble shooting

 The following will fix most problems:

 Do not test the same stone repeatedly, until it becomes hot.
-A hot stones will not register 'diamond', even if it is.
+A hot stone will not register 'diamond', even if it is.
 Inconsistent readings miraculously become consistent if you wait a minute or two for the stone to cool down.

 The test-tip (probe) on the tester must be clean, especially if it hasn't been used for some time.
 Clean it by rubbing it (at right angles) on in a circular motion on an ordinary piece of paper.
 This is stated in the instruction manuals of most models, along with a diagram.
-On a diamond-only tester, the tester will become less sensitive if the tip is dirty, i.e. you'll have to turn the LED Lights (sensitivity) up higher than usual.
+On a thermal tester, the tester will become less sensitive if the tip is dirty, i.e. you'll have to turn the LED Lights (sensitivity) up higher than usual.
 With a multi-tester, both diamonds and Moissanite will sometimes read, "Other stone", though not necessarily on every test, which will give the impression the tester is 'not consistent' or 'erratic' or "not reading diamond on known diamonds".
 Cleaning the tip fixes these problems.

 Clean the stone.
-With the better testers it is sufficient to wipe it with a clean cloth.But please do use a soft clean cloth, not your shirt sleeve or a used hanky, you will merely add a layer of grease to the stone.
-With old models / cheap models, you will need to clean the stone more thoroughly.
-Alcohol is best (use with tissue or a cotton wool bud) because it evaporates quickly and leaves no residue (we have bottles of isopropyl alcohol), or if you don't have alcohol, use water.
+With the better testers it is sufficient to wipe it with a clean cloth.
+But please do use a soft clean cloth, not your shirt sleeve or a used hanky.
+Using Alcohol is best (with tissue or a cotton wool bud) because it evaporates quickly and doesn't leave a residue (we have bottles of isopropyl alcohol) or, failing that - water.
 Do not use a proprietary jewellery cleaner, some of them leave a coating on the stone which confuses the tester.
-With recent / good quality models it is sufficient to wipe the stone with a cloth.

 The above will solve most problems.